KetchuppOfficial/Hash_Table/README.md

     Boost in clock ticks: 49,8% (comparing to Version_1) or 70,2% (comapring to Version_0)

-I suppose there is no doubt the next function to optimize it HT_Search.
+I suppose there is no doubt the next function to optimize is HT_Search.

 # !!!
 THE NEXT PART IS NOT READY YET